Have you ever experienced theft, vandalism, or other crime on your construction site?

 3. Will there be adequate lighting?

-There should be multiple light sources for optimal construction site security.
+There should be multiple light sources for optimal security.

 This way, the AI in your security cameras will be able to spot threats correctly, and the security operators will be able to make decisions based on clear images.